RiddhishaChitwadgi/Sneaker-resale-price-prediction/README.md

 The repository is organized as follows:
 - `01-Data-Cleaning`: Contains Jupyter Notebook for Data Preprocessing.
 - `02-EDA`: Contains the Jupyter Notebook for Exploratory Data Analysis.
-- `dashboards`: Contains the dashboard files created using Tableau for visualizing the analysis results.
+- `dashboard`: Contains the dashboard image created using Tableau for visualizing the analysis results.
 - `README.md`: This README file providing an overview of the project.
 - `requirements.txt`: Contains module requirements for the scripts.